The Institute at a Glance

 Teri Carrigan, Director of the Idaho Regional Alcohol Drug Awareness Resource Center (RADAR).

 Dr. Diana Doumas, Program Evaluator.
-ISA program evaluation contracts with DrugFree Idaho include providing evaluation services for the Idaho Drug-Free Workplace Program funded by the US Small Business Administration and Drug Free Communities funded by the Substance Abuse and Mental Health Services Administration (SAMHSA).
+ISA program evaluation contracts with DrugFree Idaho include providing evaluation services for the Drug Free Communities Grant and the Strategic Planning Framework-State Incentive Grant both funded by the Substance Abuse and Mental Health Services Administration (SAMHSA).

 Teri Carrigan, Director.
 Primary funding is from the Idaho Department of Health and Welfare Substance Abuse Prevention and Treatment Block Grant administered by the Office of Drug Policy.
-Supportive funding is also received from the Department of Juvenile Corrections, and the Idaho Department of Health and Welfare Tobacco Prevention Program.
+Supportive funding is also received from the Department of Juvenile Corrections, the Idaho Department of Health and Welfare Tobacco Prevention Program and the Idaho Millennium Fund.
 Grant funding supports a clearinghouse for substance abuse prevention and addiction treatment print, video and electronic resources and resource referral for citizens residing in the state of Idaho.

 The Institute is accepting applications for student and faculty research awards.
 Research awards are available to support student and faculty travel to present addictions-related research at state, regional, and national conferences.
 Awards may also be available to support conducting addictions-related research.